Automatic Repair and Deadlock Detection for Parameterized Systems: Example: MESI Protocol

-Consider the cache coherence protocol MESI in Figure \ref{fig:MESI} where: \begin{itemize} \item $M$ stands for \emph{modified} and indicates that the cache has been changed. \item $E$ stands for \emph{exclusive} and indicates that no other process seizes this cache line. \item $S$ stands for \emph{shared} and indicates that more than one process hold this cache line. \item $I$ stands for \emph{invalid} and indicates that the cache's content is not guaranteed to be valid as it might have been changed by some process.
+where: \begin{itemize} \item $M$ stands for \emph{modified} and indicates that the cache has been changed. \item $E$ stands for \emph{exclusive} and indicates that no other process seizes this cache line. \item $S$ stands for \emph{shared} and indicates that more than one process hold this cache line. \item $I$ stands for \emph{invalid} and indicates that the cache's content is not guaranteed to be valid as it might have been changed by some process.

 \end{itemize}